What is KVAR in Electrical? Full Form, Formula

 The reactive power is denoted by Q and it can be calculated by this formula, Q = VI SinΦ

-Here, X is the reactance of the circuit and the I is the current flow through the circuit.
+Here, X is the reactance of the circuit and I is the current flow through the circuit.

 Here are the KVAR formulas for different types of circuits,